 Grow a thick lawn

-Like we said in the opening, henbit is a winter weed.
-Treating your lawn in early fall prevents henbit seeds from spreading and growing.
+Henbit is a winter weed, so treating your lawn in early fall can help prevent henbit seeds from spreading and growing.

 Henbit Weeds FAQs